-- 3.13.1 Beneath the surface formed by all parts lying on the reference plane, a rectangular plank, with a 50mm radius (+/-2mm) on each front corner, must be fitted.
-This plank may comprise no more than three pieces, the forward one of which may not be any less than 1000mm in length, but must: - a) Extend longitudinally from a point lying 330mm behind the front wheel centre line to the rear wheel centre line. - b) Be made from an homogeneous material with a specific gravity between 1.3 and 1.45. - c) Have a width of 300mm with a tolerance of \pm -2mm. - d) Have a thickness of 10mm with a tolerance of +/- 1mm. - e) Have a uniform thickness when new. - f) Have no holes or cut outs other than those necessary to fit the skids permitted by 3.13.2 or the fasteners permitted by 3.13.3, or those holes specifically mentioned in g) below. - g) Have seven precisely placed holes the positions of which are detailed in Drawing 1.
-In order to establish the conformity of the plank after use, its thickness will only be measured in the four 50mm diameter holes and the two forward 80mm diameter holes. - Four further 10mm diameter holes are permitted provided their sole purpose is to allow access to the bolts which secure the Accident Data Recorder to the survival cell. - h) Be fixed symmetrically about the car centre line in such a way that no air may pass between it and the surface formed by the parts lying on the reference plane.
+- 3.12.1 Beneath the surface formed by all parts lying on the reference plane, a rectangular plank, with a 50mm radius (+/-2mm) on each front corner, must be fitted.
+This plank may comprise no more than three pieces, the forward one of which may not be any less than 900mm in length, but must: - a) Extend longitudinally from a point lying 430mm behind the front wheel centre line to the rear wheel centre line. - b) Have a width of 300mm with a tolerance of +/- 2mm. - c) Be made from a bonded assembly the upper 0.5mm of which must have a specific gravity of between 1.3 and 1.65 and the remainder a specific gravity of between 1.3 and 1.45. - d) Have a thickness of 10mm with a tolerance of +/-1mm. - e) Have a uniform thickness when new. - f) Pocketing of the lower 9.5mm of the plank from above is permitted between 630mm to 880mm and from 1280mm behind the front wheel centre line, however the pocket depth may not reduce the remaining plank material thickness to less than 2mm from either the lowest surface below the reference plane when new or the lower surface of any recesses necessary to fit the skids permitted by 3.12.2.
+Furthermore, the periphery of any pocket, in any horizontal plane parallel to the reference plane, must be not less than 10mm from either the edges of the plank or any holes or recesses in the plank.
+In vertical cross section the internal pocket fillet radii must be at least 3mm and in horizontal cross section 10mm.
+Pockets may only be filled with a material having a specific gravity of less than 0.25. - g) Have no other holes or cut outs other than those necessary to fit the skids permitted by 3.12.2 or the fasteners permitted by 3.12.3, or those holes specifically mentioned in h) below. - h) Have seven precisely placed holes the positions of which are detailed in Drawing 1.
+In order to establish the conformity of the plank assembly after use, its thickness will only be measured in the four 50mm diameter holes and the two forward 80mm diameter holes, regardless of whether plank or skid material is present (see 3.12.2(a) below).

+- Four further 10mm diameter holes are permitted provided their sole purpose is to allow access to the bolts which secure the Accident Data Recorder to the survival cell. - i) Be fixed symmetrically about the car centre line in such a way that no air may pass between the complete plank assembly and the surface formed by the parts lying on the reference plane.

-The lower edge of the periphery of the plank may be chamfered at an angle of 30° to a depth of 8mm; the trailing edge however may be chamfered over a distance of 200mm to a depth of 8mm.
+The lower edge of the periphery of the plank may be chamfered at an angle of 30° to a depth of 8mm, the trailing edge however may be chamfered over a distance of 200mm to a depth of 8mm.